Blazemeter/taurus/site/dat/docs/Mocha.md

 # Mocha Executor
-Allows to run javascript tests based on Mocha.
+Allows running javascript tests based on Mocha.

 Taurus can loop test suite execution in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.